hopsoft/cable_ready_todomvc/README.md

 > Welcome to the new world. *-William Thatcher*

-- No JavaScript frameworks used
+- No JavaScript frameworks required 😂
-- All rendering is server-side
+- All rendering is performed server-side
-- All data persisted to a server side database
+- All data persisted to a server-side database
 - Works with standard Rails practices & patterns
 - Uses [ActionCable](http://guides.rubyonrails.org/action_cable_overview.html)
   & [CableReady](https://github.com/hopsoft/cable_ready) for lightning fast updates